defdefred/sshush/README.md

 Beyond smtp mail.

 # Why?
 Really?
 It's time to move on.
-All very old protocol like FTP or SMTP are so fucked...
+All very old protocol like FTP or SMTP are so fucked:

-You can't send binary data with SMTP, so all is bloated.
+- You can't send binary data with SMTP, so all is bloated.

-Metadata are accessible to all.
+- Metadata are accessible to all.

-You can't always keep the same email when changing domain.
+- You can't always keep the same email when changing domain.

-SPAM must be eradicated.
+- SPAM must be eradicated.

-Should be easily home hosted or shoudn't need excessive trust to the hosting server.
+- Should be easily home hosted or shoudn't need excessive trust to the hosting server.

-You are creating your own sshush email address.
+- You are creating your own sshush email address.

 # SSHush Address
 1 user = 1 public ssh-key and one or many server where you can receive mail.